 b.
 Criminal Code Act 1995, Division 474 (Telecommunications Offences, Subdivision C).
 This Act provides for a penalty of 10 years imprisonment for possession of child pornography depicting a person under 18 years of age, and up to 15 years imprisonment for online grooming of a person under16 years of age.

 State or Territory

 New South Wales

 Australian Capital Territory

-Cambodia and Nepal have legislation pertaining to illegal child abuse.
+Cambodia has legislation pertaining to illegal child abuse.
 When working in-country, NEPCAM personnel implementing program activities are required to abide by local legislation, including labour laws with regard to child labour.

 The United Nations Convention on the Rights of the Child